stendavidson/English-Travel-Chatbot/README.md

 following commands:

 > [!NOTE]
-> You may need to execute these as administrator - I encountered some difficulties with permissions.
+> You will need to execute these as administrator - I encountered some difficulties with permissions.

 1. Donwload the python modules: